sehgalromal/CanadaTourismApplication/readme.md

 # Canada Tourism Application

-The cloud5409_TourismApp is Web and Mobile application which helps tourist to search for location with ease and book a ticket to that location.
+The Canada Tourism Application is Web and Mobile application which helps tourist to search for location with ease and book a ticket to that location.
 The system is light weight and secure mobile and web client, developed using cloud computing conventions and methods and is hosted on Amazon Web Services.The application provides users to search popular tourist destinations that will result the information of provincial/national parks, major beaches and popular cities nearby.
 The application has a booking services for the users to reserve their seat on the tourist bus that will cover all the tourist points.

 The project is a thin application where all the back-end operations, validations and other computations (such as scaling/load balancing) is be performed on AWS cloud.
 The application communicates with the cloud via API calls to microservices.